Jared Goff? John Wolford? Rams won’t say who will start at QB against Seahawks in wild-card game

 “He was a little quicker to take off maybe and use his legs to make a couple first downs,” Carroll said.
 “He did a nice job on third down, had good third-down numbers for the day (the Rams were 6 of 15), and he ran for a couple of them himself.
 A little different, but the plays were basically the same and the style of play, and it’s 16, 17 games now.
 They’re going to do the same stuff that they’ve got to do.
 But he was impressive.”

-Middle linebacker Bobby Wagner said if Wolford plays he thinks the Rams would throw in more designed quarterback runs.
+Seattle middle linebacker Bobby Wagner said if Wolford plays he thinks the Rams would throw in more designed quarterback runs.

 “I think that would be the big difference,” Wagner said.
 “It’s still the same offense, still making the same reads, still looking for the same guys.”